Under construction. Updated 8/17/2014.

-If one wants to understand this complex area clearly, we would recommend the reading of http://usaedustat.com/1actscoresexplained.html (with links to ACT's documents).
-It explains how the most important test, the ACT, evaluates students, how ACT defines "Career and College Readiness" (ACT CCR).
+If one wants to understand this area, read http://usaedustat.com/1actscoresexplained.html (with links to ACT's documents).
+It explains how the most important test, the ACT, evaluates students, how ACT defines "Career and College Readiness" (ACT CCR) with links to ACT documents.
 ACT CCR means readiness to have favorable odds (not 100%) to finish only the first year of college or technical school since 2009 or to be trained for a job, since in 2006 ACT published that the requirements for job training and college readiness have become the same.

-In the chart below "What % is 1 higher than 2" refers to how much higher actual education-related spending is in column 1, than the "approved" public budget spending in column 2.
+In the chart below "What % is 1 higher than 2" refers to how much higher actual education-related spending is in column 1, than the "unapproved" public budget spending in column 2.
+Unfortunately the approved budget at the start of the school year did not appear in these reports.

 "TOTAL CURRENT EXPENDITURES" are what the school system presents in public as its budget before a school year starts.
 The approved budget for the Knox County School System for 2013 was $420 million.
 The public never saw in the papers actually how much they spent after the school year started.
 What they actually spent under "TOTAL CURRENT EXPENDITURES" was much higher, $474.9 million and published for the Governor in the 2013 Tennessee Statistical Report by the state education department in 2014.
 Who approved such overspending?
-Obviously there is no discipline and oversight associated with the budget to stay within it like the citizens and businesses have to do.
-All counties overspend and no one does anything about it - IS THE PEOPLE'S MONEY THAT UNIMPORTANT TO YOU?
-But this is not all.
+It appears that there is no discipline and oversight associated with the budget to stay within it like the citizens and businesses have to do.
+WHAT MAKES IT EVEN MORE DISTURBING IS THE FACT THAT THE ACT SCORES ARE SO POOR THAT 80-90% OF THOSE WHO ENTERED 9TH GRADE, LEAVE HIGH SCHOOL UNPREPARED TO BE EMPLOYED.
+THE PUBLIC IS SIMPLY NOT INFORMED OF THIS FACT, AND THE SCHOOL DISTRICTS CAN HAVE A PR STAFF TO FLOOD THE PUBLIC WITH POSITIVELY SOUNDING NEWS.
+Source of financial information on spending is www.tn.gov/education/data/doc/asr_1213.pdf, Tables 48 and 49.
+See other Tables to see details of the totals.

-SCHOOL DISTRICT PR CAPABILITIES: There has been a significant increase in PR professionals within school districts to present "good" news and make sure that the poor ACT or SAT results are kept from the tax-paying public who pay the bills.
+SCHOOL DISTRICT PR CAPABILITIES: There has been a significant increase in PR professionals over past decades within school districts to present "good" news and make sure that the poor ACT or SAT results are kept from the tax-paying public who pay the bills.

 THIS EFFORT GOES SO FAR THAT SCHOOL DISTRICTS LIKE KNOX COUNTY, TENNESSEE, DISTRIBUTE THE PR CAPABILITY OVER SEVERAL DIFFERENT GROUPS AND "PARTNERSHIPS" TO INCREASE THE NUMBER OF PR PEOPLE SIGNIFICANTLY, HOPING THAT THIS INCREASE WOULD BE HIDDEN.
 WHY COVER UP THE RESULTS THAT COUNT TO THE PUBLIC WHO ACTUALLY PAY THE TAXES TO FUND THEIR CHILDREN'S EDUCATION?
 The management people make a good living in the school districts and do not want to risk that with bad news.
 There is no state requirement to promote or publish the tests that are more meaningful (ACT or SAT or NAEP) with the same or higher frequency than the weaker state tests that show higher scores because they are easier tests.
 The exception is the new Common Core Test and many oppose it for this reason only.
 The Common Core test results must be published to the public with its scores in the original form.
 New York State was the first to publish it in August 2013.TEACHERS: The school results SHOULD depend on the education, quality and motivation of teachers.
 They would, if: